 Bumble algorithm is a mathematical formula, a kind of matching system that decides which profiles show up for you to swipe and in which profiles’ swiping deck your Bumble profile shows up.

 As you can imagine, it is very important to know how this Bumble matching algorithm works as if you know how you can influence it to your advantage, you will show up in a lot more profiles’ swiping deck.
-Having a great profile is just one part of getting a ton of matches on Bumble, you also have to be favored by the algorithm so other people can swipe right your profile.

 How does the Bumble Algorithm work?